hwheeler01/hwheeler01.github.io/people.md

         <img src="{{ site.baseurl }}/images/angela.png" width="150px" height="150px" align="left"/>
     </a>
 <figcaption>
-Angela graduated with a BS in 2018 and is now a Thesis-Track Master's student in the accelerated <a href="http://luc.edu/bioinformatics/accelerateddegrees/">BS Biology/MS Bioinformatics</a> program.
+Angela is a thesis-track master's student in the accelerated <a href="http://luc.edu/bioinformatics/accelerateddegrees/">BS Biology/MS Bioinformatics</a> program with her project on "The Genetic Architecture of Lipid Traits in Diverse Populations."
 Her interests include genetic diversity within and between human populations.
-She is also a <a href="http://www.luc.edu/sustainability/research/studentfellowships/carbon_fellowships/index.shtml">Carbon Fellow</a> with current plans to move into industrial biological research after completion of her degrees.
-She joined the Wheeler lab fall of 2016 after attending the computer science section of the First Year Research Experience that summer.
-Outside of lab, she enjoys seeing musicals, including winning the Book of Mormon lottery last summer, and attending concerts, once driving four hours to Warped Tour to crowd surf at Neck Deep.
+She is a 2017-2019 <a href="http://www.luc.edu/sustainability/research/studentfellowships/carbon_fellowships/index.shtml">Carbon Fellow</a> and won Loyola's Outstanding Undergraduate Research Award in 2018, and she has current plans to move into industrial biological research after completion of her degrees.
+She joined the Wheeler Lab fall of 2016 after attending the bioinformatics/computer science section of the First Year Research Experience that summer.
+Outside of lab, she enjoys seeing musicals, including winning the Hamilton lottery, and attending concerts, once driving four hours to Warped Tour to crowd surf at Neck Deep.

 </figcaption>
 </figure>
 <br>